mikerenfro/openhpc-beyond-the-install-guide/README.md

 ## OpenTofu initialization

 First, `cd /vagrant/openstack-tofu` and run `./init.sh`.
-This should initialize the project directory and use the iPXE image `disk.img` to create a new compute image type with an `e1000` network card.
+This should initialize the project directory, and if no compute image named `efi-ipxe` exists in your OpenStack project, it will create a new compute image type with an `e1000` network card using `disk.img`.

 ## OpenTofu settings